oconnor0/BeaconRoad/CoreRules.md

 As you can see, many actions overlap with others.
 This is by design.
 As a player, you get to choose which action you roll, by saying what your character does.
 Can you try to **Wreck** someone during a fight?
 Sure!
 The GM tells you the position and effect level of your action in this circumstance.
 As it says, **Skirmish** *might* be better (less risky or more effective), depending on the situation at hand (sometimes it won't be better).

-# Defenses and Hit Points
+# Defenses & Hit Points

 ## Defense Ratings